eastgenomics/opencga_upload_vcf/README.md

 This app requires the following files:
-- Config file with OpenCGA account and project details (Username, Password, Project, Study, Directory)
+- Config file with OpenCGA account and project details (Username, Password, Project, Study, Directory) Please note that Directory (eg. ravi_test) should be exist in OpenCGA, if not create it.
+    Example: Config.txt
+    #USERNAME:PASSWORD:PROJECT:STUDY:DIRECTORY-OPENCGA-IVA
+    rmore:PASSWORD:test_grch38:multiallelic:ravi_test

 - Array of VCF files (examples: Sample_1.vcf.tar.gz, Sample_2.vcf.tar.gz...)

 ## What does this app output?